amberj/yapp/README.md

 # yapp: yet another presentation program

+Yet another presentation program!
+Author the content of your presentation in Markdown and auto-export it to PDF, HTML etc.

 ## Status
 Work in progress.
 As of now, following file formats are supported:
 * Supported input file formats: **.markdown**